H

 01

-Infrastructure control and compliance risk must be co-located.
+Infrastructure ownership and compliance accountability must live together.

 02